trickstercache/trickster/docs/configuring.md

 backends:
   default:
-    listener_name: default
+    listener_names: [default, private_api]
     provider: prometheus
     origin_url: http://prometheus:9090
   private:
-    listener_name: private_api
+    listener_names: [private_api]
     provider: reverseproxy
     origin_url: http://private-origin
 ```

-Backends use `default` when `listener_name` is omitted.
-A backend cannot select the reserved `mgmt` or `metrics` listeners, and validation fails when a backend names an undefined listener.
+`listener_names` binds a backend to one or more compatible listeners.
+An ordinary unbound backend uses `default`; internal routing targets remain unexposed.
+A backend cannot select the reserved `mgmt` or `metrics` listeners, and validation fails for undefined or provider-incompatible listeners.

+Each native listener maps to exactly one backend.
+Multiple HTTP listeners can share a backend, and ClickHouse can bind the same backend to HTTP and ClickHouse Native listeners.

 A user-defined listener with no mapped backend is not started and produces a warning.
 A configured TLS port is enabled only when at least one backend mapped to that listener provides a valid frontend certificate and key in its `tls` section; otherwise Trickster disables that TLS port and logs a warning.